automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Megapnosaurus.md

 # Megapnosaurus
-## Description: Its name is Greek for "big dead lizard".
+## Its name is Greek for "big dead lizard".